 If Clemson is a -200 favorite on the moneyline, you have to risk $200 to win $100.
 If Alabama is +140 on the moneyline, a $100 bet wins $140, for a profit of $240.
-Sometimes people will bet the moneyline on an underdog they think has a chance to win outright because the payout is higher than taking that team on a straight bet with the point spread.
+Sometimes people will make bets on the moneyline and on an underdog they think has a chance to win outright because the payout is higher than taking that team on a straight bet with the point spread.

-College football point spreads vary much more than in the NFL because there are are 100 teams and the gap in talent level is much wider in some matchups.
+Point spreads for college football vary much more than in the NFL because there are 100 teams and the gap in talent level is much wider in some matchups.
 College football games can sometimes see point spreads in the 40s.
-There is no moneyline option with spreads that high.
+There i no moneyline option with spreads that high.
 Bettors have to lay too much money to win on the favorite and sportsbooks would lose too much if there was a monumental upset, so there is no moneyline offered in some of the more lopsided college football games.

 College Football Totals (Over/Under) Betting

-Another way to wager on football games is betting the total.
+Another way to make bet on college football is by betting the total.
 You can bet on over/under the total number of points scored by both teams.
 If the total is set at 49, the final score must be more than 49 points to win the over and fewer than 49 points to win the under.